tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US101_AddFamilyMember.md

 @enduml
 ````

-## 3.3.
-Functionality Use

-The AddPersonController creates a new AddPersonService object using an addPersonDTO and an application instance.
-The AddPersonService will create all the necessary value objects, after unpacking the addPersonDTO and validating the data, in order to create the Family Member.
-The AddPersonService will invoke the Application to retrieve the PersonRepository and FamilyRepository.
-The AddPersonService will invoke the FamilyRepository to check if the logged user is a Family Administrator and retrieve the FamilyID.
-The AddPersonService will invoke the PersonRepository to create the Person object for the Family Member, after checking if the email is unique.
-If it isn't, the process will fail.
-If it is, the Person will be created and added to the PersonRepository.
-The AddPersonController will then return a true or false response depending on the success or insuccess of creating the Family Member.

-## 3.3.
+## 3.5.
 Applied Patterns

 We applied the principles of Controller, Information Expert, Creator and PureFabrication from the GRASP pattern.
 We also
 used the SOLID Single Responsibility Principle.

+We applied the following principles:

+- GRASP:
+    - Information expert:
+        - This pattern was used in classes such as the Person Repository, in order to apply the "Tell Don't Ask" Principle.

+    - Controller:
+        - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we use a case controller.

+    - Pure Fabrication:
+        - In this user story the Application and AddFamilyMemberService class were used, which does not represent a business domain concept.
+It was created to be responsible for all operations regarding the creation of a Family Member.

+    - High cohesion and Low Coupling:
+        - The creation of the Repository Interface will provide low Coupling and high Cohesion.

+    - Protected Variation:
+        - An Interface will be used in which Polymorphism is going to be applied in order to protect the existing classes from future variations.

+- SOLID:
+    - Single-responsibility principle:
+        - This pattern was used in the AddFamilyMemberService, in which the only responsibility is to add a Family Member.

-## 3.4.
+## 3.6.
 Tests

-Several cases where analyzed in order to test the creation of a new Family
+### 3.6.1.
+Creation of a Person/Addition to a Family

+#### 3.6.1.1.
+Success

-**Test 1:** Test that it is possible to add a new Family Member succesfully
+**Test 1:** Test that it is possible to add a new Family Member successfully

 ```java
  @DisplayName("Successfully add a person")